one-on-one/one-on-one.github.com/source/_posts/2013-05-23-engineering-practices-at-1-1.markdown

 **This rule is universal (no exceptions)**... even for developers working on their own.
 Once the work is complete, a [pull request](https://help.github.com/articles/using-pull-requests) should be created.
-After the pull request is created the change-set should be code reviewed, *ideally by someone other than the original developer*.
+The change-set should be code reviewed after the pull request has been created, *ideally by someone other than the original developer*.
 Once the pull request is approved, the topic branch should be merged into master.